MashuSato/meraki-workflows-ai-chatops/README.md

 ---

+## 🛑 Note on Dashboard API Access Restrictions (IP Whitelisting)

+If your Meraki Organization enforces strict **Dashboard API Access Restrictions (IP Whitelisting)**, this solution may fail to execute API calls.

+Although Meraki Workflows is hosted within the Meraki Dashboard environment, the Python scripts executed by Workflows make API calls originating from external cloud IP addresses.
+If these dynamic IP addresses are not whitelisted, the Meraki API will block the requests (resulting in 403 Forbidden or timeout errors).

+**Workaround:** Currently, maintaining a whitelist for the dynamic IP ranges used by the Workflows infrastructure is highly impractical for enterprise security.
+If you encounter this issue, please contact **Meraki Support** to inquire about the specific IP ranges that need to be allowed, or temporarily disable the IP restriction for testing purposes.
+We hope for a seamless backend integration in future Meraki updates.

+---

 ## Features
 - **100% Serverless**: Runs entirely on Cisco Meraki Workflows.
 No external databases or servers required.
 - **Proactive Morning Briefing**: Automated daily health reports delivered to Webex.